Free · No sign-up · No jargon

 25% you could take tax-free

-Illustration only — not financial advice.
+Illustration only, not financial advice.
 Figures are in today's money (adjusted for inflation) and assume you keep contributing the same percentage of your salary.
 Real returns aren't guaranteed.
-State Pension shown at the current full rate (~£11,500/yr) assuming a complete National Insurance record.
+State Pension shown at the full new rate of £12,548 a year for 2026/27, assuming a complete National Insurance record.
+The State Pension starts at your State Pension age (66 to 68 depending on when you were born), even if you retire earlier.
+Figures correct as of July 2026.

 Nothing leaves your browser